We went all out this year with a very special not-for-profit

 Being Koskela’s first foray into fashion, we decided that a Nganana t-shirt should become part of our retail staff uniform.
 But which one?
 We asked our customers to pick their favourite and hosted a People’s Choice Competition in store and online.

-The t-shirt with the most votes was Emu (pictured left) by Karen Napaljarri Barnes from Warlukurlangu Artists, an Aboriginal corporation owned by artists from the remote desert communities of Yuendumu and Nyirripi in Central Australia.
+The t-shirt with the most votes was Emu (pictured above) by Karen Napaljarri Barnes from Warlukurlangu Artists, an Aboriginal corporation owned by artists from the remote desert communities of Yuendumu and Nyirripi in Central Australia.
 Look out for our lovely retail staff wearing this design next time you are in store.

 For this not-for-profit project that supports Indigenous artists we wanted to spread the word far and wide, which was made possible thanks to our five young and talented Indigenous ambassadors.